shesek/spark-wallet/README.md

 ## Desktop app (Electron)

-Electron-based desktop builds for Linux (packaged as `AppImage`, `deb`, `snap` and `tar.gz`), OS X and Windows are available for download from the [releases page](https://github.com/ElementsProject/spark/releases).
+Electron-based desktop apps for Linux (packaged as `AppImage`, `deb`, `snap` and `tar.gz`), OS X and Windows are available for download from the [releases page](https://github.com/ElementsProject/spark/releases).

 The main advantage of the desktop app compared to the PWA is the ability to handle `lightning:` URIs.

-Similarly to the mobile app, the server URL and access key will need to be configured when starting the app for the first time.
-See more details above.
+The desktop app comes bundled with the Spark server-side component.
+If you're connecting to a local c-lightning instance, you can configure the client to connect to it directly without manually setting-up the Spark server.

+Connecting to a remote c-lightning instance requires setting up the Spark server on the same machine running c-lightning and connecting through it.

 ## TLS